feathr-ai/feathr/docs/concepts/feature-registry.md

   api_endpoint: "https://feathr-sql-registry.azurewebsites.net/api/v1"
 ```

-### Register and Listing Features
+### Register and List Features

-You can register your features in the centralized registry and share it with other team members who want to consume those features and for further use.
+You can register your features in the centralized registry and share the corresponding project with other team members who want to consume those features and for further use.
 You can also use `list_registered_features` to verify if they have been registered successfully.

 ```python
 client.build_features(anchor_list=[agg_anchor, request_anchor], derived_feature_list=derived_feature_list)